2 Kings 14

 Yet even in his evil, Jeroboam expands Israel's borders dramatically - from Hamath in the north to the sea of the plain (the Dead Sea) in the south.
 This restoration happens "according to the word of the Lord God of Israel, which he spake by the hand of his servant Jonah."
 The prophet Jonah - the same Jonah of the great fish - lived generations before that famous story and prophesied Israel's restoration.
 God uses even unfaithful kings to accomplish his purposes.

-26For the Lord saw the affliction of Israel, that it was very bitter: and there was not any shut up, nor any left, nor any helper for Israel.
-27And the Lord said not that he would blot out the name of Israel from under heaven: but saved them by the hand of Jeroboam son of Joash.
+26For the LORD saw the affliction of Israel, that it was very bitter: for there was not any shut up, nor any left, nor any helper for Israel.
+27And the LORD said not that he would blot out the name of Israel from under heaven: but he saved them by the hand of Jeroboam the son of Joash.

 These verses reveal the heart of God toward even an unfaithful people.
 The Lord saw Israel's affliction.
 The nation had been pressed hard; there was not anyone shut up (safe), nor any left (none remaining), nor any helper.
 Israel was desperate, broken, nearly destroyed by the Arameans in previous decades.